Minwax® is one of the most popular manufacturers of wood finishing products in the US.

 Step 3- Apply paint stripper on the surface

 Take a can of gel-based paint stripper and apply it on a wooden surface with a paintbrush.
+Look for a paint/varnish stripper specifically formulated to remove oil-based Polyshades, not water-based strippers.

+Alternatively, you can use a paint thinner or mineral spirits with a piece of clean rag.
 Dip a rag into the solvent and apply it evenly on the entire surface from which you need to strip the Polyshades off.

-Regardless of what paint remover you use, make sure you apply a very thin coat over the surface and let it sit on the surface for about 20 to 30 minutes.
+Regardless of what paint remover you use, make sure you apply a very thin coat over the surface and let it sit there for about 20 to 30 minutes.
+It’s good to read the instructions on the specific gel-based paint stripper container to get an idea of the time you need to allow the product to sit on the surface.

 Step 4- Scrape off the gel and Polyshades finish